Dataset: Park Grass Soil pH 1856-2011

 Fertiliser treatments since 1856; No fertiliser - Plot 3: No fertilizer or manure N/*2PKNaMg - Plot 14: 96kgN as sodium nitrate plus P, K, Na and Mg N2PKNaMg - Plot 9: 96kgN as ammonium sulphate plus P, K, Na and Mg

-Chalk: Ground chalk (CaCO3/) applied approximately every four years 1903 - 1964 then as required to maintain pH at around 6.
+Chalk: Ground chalk (CaCO3) applied approximately every four years 1903 - 1964 then as required to maintain pH at 7, 6 or 5 for sub-plots a, b and c respectively.

 Soil details: FAO Classification: Chromic Luvisol (or Alisol); Silty clay loam over clay-with-flints overlying chalk.